 How often does your facility produce printed materials?
 How much of it is necessary?
 How much is redundant?

-Printing meeting agenda and presentations, for example, is the norm in most companies, but how often do people refer to these handouts?
+Printing meeting agendas and presentations, for example, is the norm in most companies, but how often do people refer to these handouts?
 These printouts are typically discarded soon as the meeting is done.

 - Take advantage of technology.
-Use digital media to communicate the agenda or add visuals to a presentation whenever possible.
+Use digital media to communicate the schedule or add visuals to a presentation whenever possible.

 - Only print the pages needed.
 Avoid printing out the whole document if you only need 2 or 3 pages.

-- Format the document properly.
+- Format the document correctly.
 If you are printing web content, copy-paste the text into a word processor and remove unnecessary texts and images.

-- If possible, try to fit at least 2 or more pages or slides on a single page by reducing the font and margin size of your handouts.
+- If possible, try to fit at least two or more pages or slides on a single page by reducing your handouts’ font and margin size.